 The Compact already has a number of City Climate Champions who have committed to moving “forward, faster, together” to accelerate a green recovery, to celebrate the new normal of sustainable business practice and showcase what is possible through collaboration.

-Shepherd & Wedderburn became the first professional services firm to become a City Climate Champion in early 2021 and we encourage any organisation who is interested in joining to get in touch.
+Shepherd and Wedderburn became the first professional services firm to become a City Climate Champion in early 2021 and we encourage any organisation interested in joining to get in touch.
 Working together we can make a real different in the race to decarbonise.

-Shepherd and Wedderburn has been headline sponsor of the All-Energy conference since 2015 and has spoken on a variety of topics over this period - including offshore and onshore wind, the wave and tidal market as well as sustainable cities.
+Shepherd and Wedderburn has been headline sponsor of the All-Energy conference since 2015 and its clean energy specialists have spoken on a variety of topics over this period - including offshore and onshore wind, the wave and tidal market, and sustainable cities.
 Our aim is to share knowledge, to encourage debate and connect people.

-As host nation for COP26, this is a hugely exciting time for Scotland and the UK.
-The green recovery is the catalyst we hope will galvanise the UK to lead the way.
-To help build momentum towards the United Nations Climate Change Conference in Glasgow in November 2021, Shepherd and Wedderburn is strategic partner to the Global Ethical Finance Initiative’s Path to COP 26 campaign, which aims to: engage with financial institutions and organisations to amplify the pressing need for climate action and showcase existing efforts; assist the financial sector to accelerate practical efforts to tackle climate change by signing up to relevant agendas; and provide a platform to connect and share knowledge to address industry challenges and to highlight leading practice.
+In the run-up to COP26, which was hosted in Glasgow in November 2021, Shepherd and Wedderburn was a strategic partner to the Global Ethical Finance Initiative’s Path to COP 26 campaign, which aimed to: engage with financial institutions and organisations to amplify the pressing need for climate action and showcase existing efforts; assist the financial sector to accelerate practical efforts to tackle climate change by signing up to relevant agendas; and provide a platform to connect and share knowledge to address industry challenges and to highlight leading practice.

-We are supporting the production of the Scottish Council for Development and Industry’s 2021 Economic Blueprint, with input from Joanna Boag-Thomson, Deputy Chair of SCDI and a Partner in our media and technology team.
-The report will set out a series of policy recommendations for the UK and Scottish Governments, with the green recovery at its heart.
+Shepherd and Wedderburn was a strategic partner in the production of the Scottish Council for Development and Industry’s 2021 Economic Blueprint, with input from Joanna Boag-Thomson, Chair of SCDI and a Partner in our media and technology team.
+The report, Making a Good Living, set out a series of policy recommendations for the UK and Scottish Governments, with the green recovery at its heart.

-Clare Foster, our Head of Clean Energy, is a RenewableUK Board member, and we are pleased to be part of the organising committee for the upcoming inaugural RenewableUK Legal and Commercial Conference, which is emblematic of the collaborative approach required to address the challenges, seize the opportunities and, above all, deliver the legal solutions that will unlock this country’s potential and help define the route map to net zero.
+Clare Foster, our Head of Clean Energy, is a RenewableUK Board member, and we are pleased to support the collaborative approach required to address the challenges, seize the opportunities and, above all, deliver the legal solutions that will unlock this country’s potential and help define the route map to net zero.

 The effects of climate change (combined with the socioeconomic impacts of the COVID 19 pandemic) mean we face challenges of a size and scale never encountered before – the green recovery is a critical part of moving forward towards a sustainable and resilient future, and the time to act is now.
 Shepherd and Wedderburn is fully committed to supporting a green recovery.
-Our strategic focus as a business is to help drive a green recovery and this strategy is being adopted across the whole firm in our interaction with clients and in playing our part in rebuilding our economy and making our communities more resilient.
-As host nation for COP26, this is a hugely exciting time for Scotland and the UK.
+Our strategic focus as a business is to help drive a green recovery and this strategy is being adopted across the firm in our interaction with clients and in playing our part in rebuilding our economy and making our communities more resilient.
 The green recovery is the anchor we hope will galvanise the whole country to lead the way.
 We recognise the need for collaboration and are keen to support our clients and contacts in their transition to a sustainable future.

 Getting in touch